HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </choose>
 ```

-We use the `for` preposition attribute to define the specific name of the exception to catch, and must use the backtick attribute value syntax.
+We use `for` preposition attribute to define the specific name of the exception to catch, and must use the backtick attribute value syntax.

-The value of the `for` attribute value has the following rules:
+The value of `for` attribute value has the following rules:

-- If the `for` attribute is not defined, or the `for` attribute value is `ANY`, it is equivalent to matching any exception.
+- If `for` attribute is not defined, or `for` attribute value is `ANY`, it is equivalent to matching any exception.
 - Multiple exceptions may be separated by whitespace.

-The original execution result of the action defined by the `catch` tag should be an object representing exception information, which must contain the following necessary attributes:
+The original execution result of the action defined by `catch` tag should be an object representing exception information, which must contain the following necessary attributes:

-- `name`: Indicates the exception name, a string.
+- `name`: Indicate the exception name, a string.
 - `info`: Additional information about the exception, a string.

 Other attributes can be determined by the interpreter.
 Usage is as follows: